Editor of Alabama newspaper calls for the Ku Klux Klan to 'night ride again'

 Calls made by NBC to a number listed for the Democrat-Reporter, which has a weekly paid circulation of about 1,800, were not immediately returned.

-Sutton began working for the newspaper in 1964, according to a post on the University of Southern Mississippi's website highlighting Sutton and his late wife Jean's career.
+Sutton began working for the newspaper in 1964, according to a post on the University of Southern Mississippi's website highlighting the careers of Sutton and his late wife, Jean.

 They were both inducted into the school's Mass Communication and Journalism Hall of Fame in 2007.
-The Southern Mississippi School of Communication said Tuesday they were "taking action" to remove Sutton's name from the Hall of Fame.
+The Southern Mississippi School of Communication said Tuesday it was "taking action" to remove Sutton's name from the Hall of Fame.

 "Mr. Sutton’s subsequent rebuttals and attempts at clarification only reaffirm the misguided and dangerous nature of his comments," the university said in a statement.
 "The School of Communication strongly condemns Mr. Sutton’s remarks as they are antithetical to all that we value as scholars of journalism, the media, and human communication."